-Figure 8-13 Guest VLAN Settings window
+Figure 10-13 Guest VLAN Settings window

 Parameter Description VLAN Name Enter the pre-configured VLAN name to create as an 802.1X guest VLAN.
-Unit Specify a unit to be configured.
 Port Set the ports to be enabled for the 802.1X guest VLAN.
 Click the All button to select all the ports.